Unique collaboration on cancer research in Utrecht empowered

 Official kick-off ‘Utrecht Cancer’ by partners at the Utrecht Science Park.

 The Utrecht Science Park houses a unique combination of knowledge institutes, (academic) hospitals and companies within one square kilometre.
 For quite some time, these partners have been working intensively together on pioneering research and developments in the treatment of cancer among children, adults and animals.
-Yesterday, his unique cooperation on cancer research was confirmed by the official kick-off of the ‘Utrecht Cancer’ cooperation platform.
+On Monday 30 September, his unique cooperation on cancer research was confirmed by the official kick-off of the ‘Utrecht Cancer’ cooperation platform.

 Major societal challenge